 Keto Backpacking Fundamentals: What is a Ketogenic Diet?

-A ketogenic diet is a medium fat, medium protein and low carb way of eating.
-After an initial period (4 to 8 weeks) of fat adaptation your body will be deriving most of its energy from ketones (fat) in a state called ketosis, instead of from glucose (sugar / carbs).
-The result is that you have access to your body’s fat reserves for energy, which results in more sustainable energy and performance, increase mental clarity, faster recovery times and less inflamation.
+A ketogenic diet is low carb, high fat way of eating, sometimes referred to as a LC/HF diet.
+After an initial period (4 to 8 weeks) of fat adaptation where carb intake is greatly reduced, your body will learn how to derive most of its energy from ketones (fat) in a state called ketosis, instead of from glucose that your body derives from carbs / sugar.
+The result is that you have access to your body’s fat reserves for energy, which results in more sustainable energy and performance, increased mental clarity, faster recovery times and less inflammation and soreness after big days.
 Ketogenic diets are also great for weight loss, enable easier intermittent fasting and are successfully reversing Type 2 Diabetes for many as we speak!